-Sue is a North East lass.
-This could get rough.
+Sue is a north-east lass, which means this could get rough.

-Sue: I couldn’t give a shit.
-I’m not a Geordie.
-I’d be upset if I was, though.
-I think it’s funny.
+Sue: I couldn’t give a shit because I’m not a proper Geordie.
+I’d be really upset if I was, though.
 Why-aye!

-The miners march to the local bath house.
+The miners converge on the local bath house.

 Sue: We had a clothes horse like that.
-It reminds me of the time the debt man came visited and me Mam decided to hide behind it.
-I would have been seven or eight, and I had to open the door and tell this strange man that my Mam had gone to the shops and he said, “Tell her to take her feet with her the next time she goes out”.
-It was embarrassing.
+It reminds me of the time the debt man came round and my mam hid behind it.
+I would have been seven or eight years old at the time, and I had to open the door and tell this strange guy that my mam had gone to the shops.
+And he said, “Tell her to take her feet with her next time”.
+It was so embarrassing.

 Sue: Stop it.